When is an apple not an apple?

 If you could do all that, then you could calculate the TCO of your storage needs.

-Pure as-a-Service is a utility for which you’re billed based on actual consumption with minimum commitments starting at 50 TiB.
+Evergreen//One is a utility for which you’re billed based on actual consumption with minimum commitments starting at 50 TiB.
 You pay only for what you use (with a minimum reserve commitment).
 As your organization’s storage needs increase, Pure will proactively scale up your infrastructure and capacity.
-And with Evergreen™ Storage, you get elasticity and scalability, with non-disruptive upgrades and expansions.
-You also get capacity monitoring and reporting, which provides a clear view of usage with proactive alerts.

 We’re not comparing apples to apples.
 On the face of it, TCO for your storage may seem like a simple case of comparing a CAPEX “apple” to an OPEX “apple,” but it couldn’t be more different.